psousasa/yt-summaries/README.md

     * [ ] Document re-ranking (1 point)
     * [ ] User query rewriting (1 point)
     * [x] Added tests for the ETL into KB.

+## To Do

+- error handling if Open Ai key is missing or invalid, when trying to ask using Open AI model.